 Gas: third payment and possible change in tariff for the population

 The statistics released by the State Statistics Service did not include an increase in gas fees.
 Formally, gas has not become more expensive: 98% of Ukrainian household gas consumers, who are clients of the gas supply company Naftogaz of Ukraine, continue to buy fuel at a guaranteed price of UAH 7.96 per cubic meter.
-However, since February, some consumers have been paying more due to the introduction of the so-called “third gas payment.”
+However, since February, some consumers are still paying more due to the introduction of the so-called “third gas payment.”

 “Ukrainians will pay for the maintenance of in-house gas supply systems.
 In simple words, this is a payment for the maintenance of pipes and gas supply equipment to the house,” noted Elena Voronkova, a lawyer at the Ivan Khomich Law Office, in a comment to Focus.